Miglia Quadrato

 challenge (especially given one way streets, turn

-prohibitions, etc.) but is part of the event that
+prohibitions, etc.) but was part of the event that

-both frustrates and gives it its unique character.
+both frustrated and give it its unique character.

 Running at night, there is the fun of searching by